 "Those who have given any attention to congenital mental lesions, must have been frequently puzzled how to arrange, in any satisfactory way, the different classes of this defect which may have come under their observation.
 Nor will the difficulty be lessened by an appeal to what has been written on the subject.
 The systems of classification are generally so vague and artificial, that, not only do they assist but feebly, in any mental arrangement of the phenomena represented, but they completely fail in exerting any practical influence on the subject."
-[42]

 As most clinicians know from experience, it is quite difficult to characterize the range of human experience in the two-dimensional world of the printed page, as we are attempting to do here.
 In addition, classifications can sometimes lead people to try to force round pegs into square holes, and so we are reluctant to further promulgate these classifications.
-Such classifications include terms
+Such classifications include terms such as: 'Mendelian', 'complex disease', 'penetrance', 'expressivity', 'oligogenic', and 'polygenic'.
+For example, some have used the word 'Mendelian' to refer to a disease that appears to somehow be

-'Mendelian'. 'complex such as: disease'. 'expressivity', 'penetrance', 'oligogenic', and 'polygenic'.
-For example, some have used the word 'Mendelian' to refer to a disease that appears to somehow be 'caused' by mutations in a single gene.
+'caused' by mutations in a single gene.
 As such, cystic fibrosis, Huntington's disease, and Fragile X are all diseases that some people refer to as being 'caused' by mutations occurring in single genes.
-However, the expression of the phenotype within these diseases is extremely variable, depending in part on the exact mutations in each gene, and it is not at all clear that any mutation really and truly 'causes' any phenotype, at least not by thoughtful definitions of causation that we are aware of [43, 44].
-For example, some children with certain mutations in CFTR may only have pancreatitis as a manifestation of cystic fibrosis, without any lung involvement [45, 46], and there is evidence that mutations in other genes in the genomes can have a modifying effect on the phenotype [47, 48].
-In the case of Huntington's, there is extreme variability in the expression of the phenotype, both in time, period and scope of illness, and all of this is certainly modified substantially by the number of trinucleotide repeats [49], genetic background [50] and environmental influences [51].
-Even in the case of whole chromosome disorders, such as Down Syndrome, there is ample evidence of substantial phenotypic expression differences, modified again by genetic background [52, 53], somatic mosaicism [54] and environmental influences [55, 56], including synaptic and brain plasticity [17, 57-60].
-The same is true for deletion syndromes, such velocardiofacial syndrome and other deletions [61-66].
+However, the expression of the phenotype within these diseases is extremely variable, depending in part on the exact mutations in each gene, and it is not at all clear that any mutation really and truly 'causes' any phenotype, at least not according to thoughtful definitions of causation that we are aware of 44, 45.
+For example, some children with certain mutations in CFTR may only have pancreatitis as a manifestation of cystic fibrosis, without any lung involvement , and there is evidence that mutations in other genes in the genomes can have a modifying effect on the phenotype $^{48, 49}$ .
+In the case of Huntington's, there is extreme variability in the expression of the phenotype, both in time, period and scope of illness, and all of this is certainly modified substantially by the number of trinucleotide repeats , genetic background and environmental influences.
+Even in the case of whole chromosome disorders, such as Down Syndrome, there is ample evidence of substantial phenotypic expression differences, modified again by genetic background , somatic mosaicism and environmental influences , including syn-aptic and brain plasticity 17, 58-61.
+The same is true for deletion syndromes, such as velocardiofacial syndrome and other deletions 62-67.
 And, of course, there is constant interaction of the environment with a person, both prenatally and postnatally.
-As just one example, cretinism is related to a lack of iodine in the mother's diet, and there is incredibly variable expression of this illness based in part on the amount of iodine deficiency and how this interacts with fetal development [67].
+As just one example, cretinism is related to a lack of iodine in the mother's diet, and there is incredibly variable expression of this illness based in part on the amount of iodine deficiency and how this interacts with fetal development .

-The words 'penetrance' and 'expressivity' are classically defined as:
+The words 'penetrance' and 'expressivity' have been defined as:

-Penetrance: whether someone has any symptoms of a disease, i.e. all or none, 0% or 100%. • Expressivity: how much disease (or how many symptoms) someone with 100% penetrance has.
+- Penetrance: whether someone in a population has any symptoms of a disease, where the definition of having the disease is categorically defined as all or none, 0% or 100%. - Expressivity: how much disease (or how many symptoms) someone with 100% penetrance has.